 An active investment strategy

-Active investors will attempt to beat index returns or accomplish other goals, such as the generation of income.
+Active investment strategies will attempt to beat index returns or accomplish other goals, such as the generation of income.

 A passive investment strategy